The wave of QR Code technology has hit almost every sector. And the world of games is no exception to it.

 As a part of the academic or corporate world, you do participate in fun activities and games occasionally.
 And with QR Codes, you can make these games much more interactive.
 Here’s how:

 Just like a Rubik cube, you can print colorful QR Codes on all six sides of the cube.
 And in these QR Codes, you can encode reflection questions.

-For example, educators can create reflection cube and place it in the classrooms.
+For example, educators can create a reflection cube and place it in the classrooms.
 And then ask students to answer the reflection question decoded on scanning the QR Code.

 b.
 QR Code on Secret Santa